 Before we move towards the concept of types of data of Six Sigma measure phase, let’s first look at what “data” means.
 Data refers to organized or unorganized information.
 It can be numbers, words, measurements, observations or even just descriptions of things.

-Types of data affects the execution of Six Sigma Measure phase
+Types of data affect the execution of Six Sigma Measure phase

 In the Six Sigma measure phase of the DMAIC process, before doing actual data collection, the project team should consider some statistical techniques including types of data and sampling.
 This is because these statistical techniques and the types of data that will be collected will affect how the team goes about collecting the data.
 The “X” or “Y” data in Six Sigma methodology can be either continuous data or discrete data.
 In other words, continuous and discrete are two different data types often used in Six Sigma measure phase.